NikolaiSie/django/README.md

-Trying to update the django app in lightsail
+Django app for writer website.